-Students seeking a Master's degree in Educational Administration and Supervision must meet additional entrance requirements set forth by the Center for Rural School Leadership and Research.
-Admission is contingent upon the student having a minimum of three years K-12 teaching experience and obtaining a minimum composite score on the following criteria:

-- 1. Graduate Record Exam; - Collegiate Assessment of Academic Proficiency (CAAP) Writing Essay test or GRE Writing Assessment. - 3.
-Undergraduate and/or graduate grade point average; - 4.
-Admission Portfolio to include Structured Interview

-Process with Selection Committee, including professional references.
+2. Required Courses 3.
+Approved Electives6 Ma ster of Education in Educational Administration and Supervision Semester Hours Α. Public School Emphasis 48 and Supervision must meet additional entrance requirements set forth by the Center for Rural School Leadership and Research.
+Admission is contingent upon the student having a minimum of three years K-12 teaching experience and obtaining a minimum composite score on the following criteria: 1.
+Graduate Record Exam; 2.
+Collegiate Assessment of Academic Proficiency (CAAP) - Writing Essay test or GRE Writing Assessment.
+3. Undergraduate and/or graduate grade point average; 4.
+Admission Portfolio to include Structured Interview Process with Selection Committee, including professional references.
 Study for this degree is through a cohort model with a 14 month full-time program of study.
 Applications are accepted each spring with a new cohort beginning study each June.
 Upon completion of the Master's degree program in Educational Leadership, the candidate must make an acceptable score on the School Leaders Licensure Assessment as established by the Mississippi Department of Education to be eligible for Mississippi Administrator license.
+B. Independent School emphasis 33 pics in ours each) SUP 636